tdkehoe/firebase-emulator-tutorial/README.md

 ```

 This is a little different from the example code in the documentation.
 They set up `index.js` as a CommonJS module, I set up an ES module.
 I added a line to log the `docId`.
 I also added a line to write to a different collection.
 You can leave these lines commented out.

+## Trigger your cloud function

+In the emulator, click on `Firestore.` Click `+ Start collection`.
+For the `Collectionn ID` enter `Messages`.
+The `Document ID` will be randomly generated.
+In "Field`, enter `original`. `Type` should be `string`.
+In `Value` enter any text you want.
+Click `Save`.
+You should see your message in the database, and in a few seconds you should see the same message in UPPERCASE.